microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

 ## Deploy/configure Nexus

-If you're deploying a brand new environment you should deploy the VM-based service (read section `A`).
-If you wish to migrate from an existing App Service Nexus service to the VM-based service, first deploy the new service (section `A`) then proceed to section `B`.
+If you're deploying a brand new environment you should deploy the VM-based (V2) service (read section `A`).
+If you wish to migrate from an existing App Service Nexus service (V1) to the VM-based service, first deploy the new service (section `A`) then proceed to section `B`.

 !!! info
-    The Makefile commands for deploying shared services temporarily target the App Service Nexus service so that existing environments won't have a new Nexus service deployed automatically by CICD and introduce breaking changes.
-The VM-based Nexus service will need to be deployed manually using the steps below and is required when deploying new Guacamole user resources of version `0.2.0` or higher.
+    The Makefile commands for deploying shared services temporarily target the V1 service so that existing environments won't have a new V2 Nexus service deployed automatically by CICD and introduce breaking changes.
+The V2 Nexus service will need to be deployed manually using the steps below.

-### A. Deploy & configure Nexus service (hosted on VM)
+### A. Deploy & configure V2 Nexus service (hosted on VM)

 !!! caution
-    Before deploying the VM-based Nexus service, you will need workspaces of version `0.2.14` or above due to a dependency on a DNS zone link for the workspace(s) to connect to the Nexus VM.
+    Before deploying the V2 Nexus service, you will need workspaces of version `0.3.2` or above due to a dependency on a DNS zone link for the workspace(s) to connect to the Nexus VM.

 Before deploying the Nexus shared service, you need to make sure that it will have access to a certificate to configure serving secure proxies.
 By default, the Nexus service will serve proxies from `https://nexus-{TRE_ID}.{LOCATION}.cloudapp.azure.com/`, and thus it requires a certificate that validates ownership of this domain to use for SSL.